Tips LinkedIN photo

 Tip 7: Glasses

-If you wear glasses daily, then it is logical you wear them for your photoshoot.
-They are part of your image and will make you recognisable.
-However keep in mind that some lenses are shiny and provoke reflection so, if possible, it would be advisable to take spare glasses with anti-reflection lenses.
-You do not have a spare or you want to be wearing a specific pair of glasses on the picture?
-Then the photographer will find a solution during the session or he will digitally edit the reflection afterwards.
+If you wear glasses daily, wear them for your photoshoot.
+They are part of your image and will make you recognizable.
+However, keep in mind that some lenses are shiny and reflective so if possible, it would be advisable to take spare glasses with anti-reflection lenses.
+If you do not have a spare, or if you want to be wearing a specific pair of glasses in the picture?
+The photographer will find a solution during the session, or they will digitally edit the reflection afterwards.

 Tip 8: Hair

-Make sure you style your hair as you usually do on your daily life.
-This makes you easy to recognise and contributes for you to feel at ease during the shoot.
+Make sure you style your hair as you usually do in your daily life.
+This makes you easy to recognize and contributes you to feel at ease during the shoot.
 You’d like to wear your hair loose?
-Then ensure that it does not completely cover your ears.
+Ensure that it does not completely cover your ears.
 This will give you a more open appearance.

-Do you usually use a pony tail or a bun, then it is advisable to feature it on the picture (instead of hiding it on the back your head).
+If you typically use a ponytail or a bun, then it is advisable to feature it on the picture (instead of hiding it on the back of your head).
 Many people feel inclined to go to the hairdresser shortly before doing a photoshoot.
-If you have very short hair, it is advisable you do that at least one week before the session, because your hair will look different on the picture.
+If you have very short hair, it is advisable you do that at least one week before the session because your hair will look different in the picture.

 Tip 9: Make-up

-A good professional will discuss with you before the shoot how you usually do it on your daily life and will stay faithful to your image and style.
-She will match it to our outfit, hair and eyes colour as well as your skin tone.
+A good professional will discuss with you before the shoot how you usually do it in your daily life and will stay faithful to your image and style.
+She will match it to your outfit, hair, and eye color as well as your skin tone.
 If you prefer to do it yourself, we advise you to be discrete and opt for a modest and light style.
-The camera will accentuate everything, therefore mascara or eyeliner might appear thicker on the photo than they actually are.
+The camera will accentuate everything, therefore mascara or eyeliner might appear thicker in the photo than they actually are.
 Avoid glittery make-up.
-Glitter can reflect the lights and does not look good on a picture.
+Glitter can reflect the lights and does not look good in a picture.

-Did you have a bad night or you you woke up with a pimple on your nose, don’t worry, that can be sorted afterwards through digital edition.
+If you have a bad night, or woke up with a pimple on your nose, don’t worry.
+It can be sorted afterwards through digital editing.

 Tip 10: Test your picture

-There are various researches that show that it is very difficult to objectively assess a picture of ourselves.
-For this reason we are very often inclined to choose a weaker picture (out of modesty) or to be dissatisfied by default.
-Your friends will also never be objective, because they want to please you and make you feel good.
+There are various pieces of research that show that it is very difficult to objectively assess a picture of ourselves.
+For this reason, we are very often inclined to choose a weaker picture (out of modesty) or to be dissatisfied by default.
+Your friends will also never be objective because they want to be kind to you and make you feel good.
 A good portrait photographer can help search for the right picture.
 Depending on what your objective is, he will look for the right radiance, without ever being distracted by something so subjective as the body appearance.